-Google's terms reminds parents that their child’s Google Account is like their own account and offers access to many of Google’s products and services, including general audience services that parents may use themselves, such as Chrome, Search, Gmail, Google Play, Hangouts, and Google Assistant.
+Google's terms remind parents that their child’s Google Account is like their own account and offers access to many of Google’s products and services, including general audience services that parents may use themselves, such as Chrome, Search, Gmail, Google Play, Hangouts, and Google Assistant.
 Most of these products and services have not been designed or tailored for children, and a child may use them to communicate with others or to find content that a parent may consider inappropriate.

-Google's terms state many of its services let users interact with other trusted and untrusted users and share information with other people, for example, people with whom a user choses to communicate or share content.
+Google's terms state many of its services let users interact with other trusted and untrusted users and share information with other people, for example, people with whom a user chooses to communicate or share content.
 If a user has a Google Account, they may display their profile name, profile photo, and actions a user takes on Google or on third-party applications connected to their Google Account.
 Additionally, a child’s information, including their name, photo, email address, and Google Play purchases, may be shared with members of a family group with Google Family Link.

 Google's terms remind users that when they share information publicly, their content may become accessible through search engines, including Google Search.
 When a user is signed in and interacts with Google services, like leaving comments on a YouTube video or reviewing a song in Google Play, their name and photo appear next to their activity.
-The terms state users may manage their contact information, such as their name, email, and phone number and choose whether their name and photo appears next to their activity, like reviews and recommendations, that may also appear in ads depending on their shared endorsements setting.
+The terms state users may manage their contact information, such as their name, email, and phone number, and choose whether their name and photo appears next to their activity, like reviews and recommendations, that may also appear in ads depending on their shared endorsements setting.

 The terms also state a child will be able to share information, including photos, videos, audio, and location, publicly and with others, when signed in with their Google Account.
 When a child shares information publicly, it may be accessible through search engines like Google Search.
 Google Dashboard is a service that allows users to manage information associated with specific products and control what others see about a user across Google services.
-In addition, the terms state that Google provides "My Activity" controls that allow users to review and control data that’s created when they use Google services, like searches they have done, or visits to Google Play.
+In addition, the terms state that Google provides "My Activity" controls that allow users to review and control data that are created when they use Google services, like searches they have done, or visits to Google Play.
 Users can also browse by date and by topic, and delete part or all of their activity on Google services.

 Google provides additional safety resources for families: